jpoly1219/go-leetcode/brainstorm.md

   - https://novacbn.github.io/svelte-codejar/
   - I will look into the code later to see how it is implemented...

-### Work Log:
-- Created /problems/number.md to store problems as markdown, which will be stored inside the database as `TEXT`.
-- Scaffolded five instances of a problem struct inside the backend controller function.
-- Frontend now loads problems.
-- Implemented TailwindCSS for styling.

-- 21.08.24
-  - Implemented code editor in the frontend.
-  - Submit button sends user's code to the backend.
-  - Backend handles this request via CheckProblem() handler.
-  - Additional functionalities are coming.

 ### TODO:
 - Load `problems` database with problem sets.
   - This is done in memory at the moment, will load database later.